jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

 The following hyperparameters are tuned:

 Dense Layer Sizes: The number of neurons (units) in each of the three dense layers is a critical factor affecting the model's capacity to learn complex patterns.
-Through hyperparameter tuning, we explore different configurations for these layer sizes to determine the optimal combination.
+Through hyperparameter tuning, different configurations are explored for these layer sizes to determine the optimal combination.

 Activation Functions: The choice of activation functions for each dense layer significantly impacts the model's ability to capture intricate features in the data.
 The hyperparameter tuning process investigates various activation functions, such as ReLU and tanh, for each dense layer to identify the most effective combination.

 Learning Rate: The learning rate is a key hyperparameter governing the step size during model training.
-We conduct hyperparameter tuning to find the optimal learning rate value that ensures rapid convergence without overshooting.
+I conducted hyperparameter tuning to find the optimal learning rate value that ensures rapid convergence without overshooting.

 Optimizer Type: Different optimization algorithms, including Stochastic Gradient Descent (SGD), Adam, RMSprop, and Nadam (Adam with Nesterov momentum), are explored during hyperparameter tuning.
-Each optimizer type has unique characteristics, and we aim to identify which one works best for this specific image classification task.
+Each optimizer type has unique characteristics, and I aimed to identify which one works best for this specific image classification task.

 By systematically exploring and optimizing these hyperparameters, the project aims to create a custom Sequential model that excels in classifying fashion product images within the Fashion MNIST dataset.